Undergraduate Capstone Experience

 - Health students could assess the health outcome impacts,

 - Real estate developers could calculate the financial barriers, and

 - Nonprofit management students could search for a nonprofit organization that would advocate for the new store’s financial subsidies.

-UPPD laboratories could be projects anywhere in Los Angeles and Southern California, but we hope by the Academic year 2013-14, we will also be sending undergraduates to cities outside the region to look at proposed projects and issues.
-USC and USC Price have a long tradition of work in Sacramento, Washington, D.C., and around the world.
+UPPD laboratories could be projects anywhere in Los Angeles and Southern California, and we will also be sending undergraduates to cities outside the region to look at proposed projects and issues.
+USC and the Price School have a long tradition of work in Sacramento, Washington, D.C., and around the world.
 Using existing relations we can hope eventually to have students analyzing projects in China, Europe, and South America.

 Throughout the capstone experience, students will live the school’s aspiration to prepare students for a global leadership.